Internet of things

 To combat this, IoT uses emerging technologies such as stream data processing with in-stream analytics, predictive analytics, and machine learning techniques.
 In addition, IoT devices generate vast amounts of data, putting pressure on the internet infrastructure.
 This is where the role of cloud computing comes in useful.
 Cloud computing assists in storing, processing, and transferring data in the cloud instead of connected devices.

-To implement Event Stream Processing, organizations can utilize various technologies and tools.
+Organizations can utilize various technologies and tools to implement event stream processing (ESP).
 Some popular ESP frameworks include Apache Kafka, Apache Flink, and Apache Storm.
-These frameworks provide the necessary infrastructure and processing capabilities to handle high-speed data streams and perform real-time analytics.
+These frameworks provide the infrastructure and processing capabilities to handle high-speed data streams and perform real-time analytics.

 IoT Stream Processing: Distributed to the Edge

-IoT represents a distributed architecture.
-We have the distribution of analytics from the IoT platform, either cloud or on-premise, to network edges, making analytics more complicated.
+1: IoT represents a distributed architecture.
+Analytics are distributed from the IoT platform, either cloud or on-premise, to network edges, making analytics more complicated.
 A lot of the filtering and analysis is carried out on the gateways and the actual things themselves.
 These types of edge devices process sensor event data locally.

 Technicality is only one part of the puzzle; data ownership and governance are the other.